-CAM, or the Carolina Museum of Art, is next to HQ Raleigh in the Warehouse District.
+CAM, or the Carolina Museum of Art, is next to Raleigh Founded in the Warehouse District.
 Its angular metal roof and bold yellow letters make it a point of interest and one of the key places to take pictures in Raleigh.
 They seasonally have food trucks and seating on the front gravel patio but with or without it it’s certainly picturesque.